minhhn2910/cross-chain-token/README.md

 # Cross-Chain Token (Remote Controlled)
 Test POC cross-chain token runs on N blockchains.
 There is 1 host blockchain hosting the token.
-Other account on other blockchains will remote control the host contract.
+Other accounts on other blockchains will control the host contract remotely.

 ## Features:
 The host contract on the host blockchain holds the balance states, while the other `N-1` contracts on `N-1` blockchains remote controlled it by message passing.